How AWS Backup works with supported AWS services - AWS Backup

 You can schedule or perform on-demand backup jobs that include entire EC2 instances, including its Amazon EBS volumes.
 Therefore, you can restore an entire Amazon EC2 instance from a single recovery point, including the root volume, data volumes, and some instance configuration settings, such as the instance type and key pair.

 You can also back up and restore your VSS-enabled Microsoft Windows applications.
 You can schedule application-consistent backups, define lifecycle policies, and perform consistent restores as part of an on-demand backup or a scheduled backup plan.
-For more information, see Creating Windows VSS backups.
+For more information, see Create Windows VSS backups.

 AWS Backup does not reboot your EC2 instances at any time.